Voltrifrodec/Codewars/docs/README.md

 ### Disclaimer

-- **DO NOT** look at the solutions until you have solved Kata, or at least take the time to think about your own approaches.
+- **DO NOT** look at the solutions until you have solved Kata, or at least take the time to think about your approaches.
 At the end of the day, it won't do you any good.
 - Codewarriors should not submit my solutions as their own.
-- I will not be accepting contributions of any form to this repo.
 - Creating a repository like this is discouraged by [Codewars policy](https://docs.codewars.com/community/rules/#policy), as well as using materials from this repository for personal rank gain.

-Use materials of this repository at your own risk.
+Use materials from this repository at your own risk.
 I do not accept any responsibility or liability whatsoever for created consequences.
-I deserve a right to change any part of the repository without any notice.
+I deserve the right to change any part of the repository without notice.

 ## Solved challenges